Locked On (novel)

 Locked On is a techno-thriller novel written by Tom Clancy and Mark Greaney released on December 13, 2011.
-A direct sequel to Dead or Alive (2010), it is Clancy's first of three collaborations with Greaney and features Jack Ryan Jr. and The Campus as they try to avert a nuclear threat from a rogue Pakistani general, as well as his father Jack Sr. in his presidential campaign.
+A direct sequel to Dead or Alive (2010), it is Clancy's first of three collaborations with Greaney and features Jack Ryan Jr. and The Campus as they try to avert a nuclear threat from a rogue Pakistani general, as well as his father Jack Ryan Sr. in his presidential campaign.
 The book debuted at number two on the New York Times bestseller list.